Men in Kilts, Men's Skirts, Sarongs and Other Kilt-like Clothing

 Scottish Kilts.net - A relatively inexpensive on-line source of traditional kilts made in Scotland.

-The Scottish Lion - A supplier of Scottish wear, located in New Hampshire, North Carolina, and Nova Scotia, which also offers a selection of casual kilts.
+The Scottish Lion - A supplier of Scottish wear, located in New Hampshire, which also offers a selection of custom tweed casual kilts, about half the weight of regular kilts.

 The Celtic Croft (formerly The Shetland Piper) - Supplier of Scottish goods, including budget, casual, formal, and great kilts.